Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Method

-Since SIECMD is a challenging task, we also explore the potential of test-time augmentation (TTA) for ensemble effect \cite{Oza2024,Xu2022_MICCAI}.
-For this propose multiple images are randomly generated for an input cell image by rotations.
-The migration direction estimated for each rotated image is corrected by the applied rotation.
-For a total number $n$ of cell images (one original, $n-1$ rotated versions) we thus yield $n$ migration direction angles that are fused to obtain the final result, see Figure \ref{fig:ensemble} for an example.
-We applied a heuristic averaging method: 1) We sort all predictions to receive a sorted ascending list $\{p_1, ..., p_n\}$.
-2) We calculate the distance $d = p_n-p_1$.
-3) We add $2\pi$ to the smallest prediction $p_1$ and start with these new predictions at 1).
-Our goal is to find the list of predictions with the smallest possible difference $d$.
-On that resulting list we finally calculate the mean and then use the modulo operator to get the averaging result $\in [0, 2\pi)$.
+{\bf Test-time augmentation (TTA).} Since SIECMD is a challenging task, we also investigate the potential of TTA for an ensemble effect \cite{Oza2024,Xu2022_MICCAI}.
+To achieve this, multiple rotated versions of each test cell image are generated.
+The migration direction estimated for each rotated image is then corrected by the applied rotation.
+For a total of $n$ cell images (one original and $n-1$ rotated versions), we obtain $n$ migration direction angles (see Figure \ref{fig:ensemble} for an example), which are fused to produce the final result, see \cite{Bruns2024} for details on the fusion method.

+{\bf Estimation error evaluation and comparison with \cite{Nishimoto2019}.} After training, we evaluate the migration direction estimation error on the test data (of size $N$) by calculating the mean deviation across all predictions $\alpha_i$ and their corresponding ground truth $\beta_i$:

+In the related work \cite{Nishimoto2019}, the SIECMD task is framed as a 4-class classification problem (one class for each quadrant).
+For performance comparison, we estimate the mean deviation (in degrees).
+One approach is to compute the mean value between the minimal and maximal deviation:

+The maximal deviation can be minimized by treating the prediction as the central angle of the class (quadrant).
+For example, a ground truth class "1st quadrant" corresponds to $45^\circ$.
+The mean deviation for a correct prediction in the 1st quadrant is calculated as $(0 + \frac{\pi}{4})/2 = 22.5^\circ$.
+If the predicted quadrant is adjacent to the ground truth (2nd or 4th quadrant), the mean deviation is $(\frac{\pi}{4} + \frac{3\pi}{4})/2 = 90^\circ$.
+For the opposite (3rd) quadrant, the mean deviation is $(\frac{3\pi}{4} + \pi)/2 = 157.5^\circ$.

+When comparing the mean deviation from \cite{Nishimoto2019} to our results, one issue is the lack of proportions for the three incorrectly predicted classes.
+To favor the external results, it is assumed that all incorrect predictions are off by only one quadrant.
+Given the classification accuracy $p$, the mean deviation (\ref{eq:mean_deviation_bin}) can then be estimated by: